TrongNV2003/Information-Retrieval/README.md

 # Information Retrieval
-Information retrieval with Encoder models
+Information retrieval with Encoder models.

+- For Bi-encoder models, i use `MultipleNegativesRankingLoss` to compute the loss function, which enables efficient contrastive learning by comparing each positive pair in a batch against all other negatives in the same batch.

 ## Dataset usage
 In this repo, i use dataset: Zalo-AI-2021 Legal Text Retrieval.

 ### Example dataset
-Hard negatives dataset are also created using BM25.
+Hard negatives dataset are also created using BM25 and get top 3 negative documents relative to positive documents.
 After preprocessing, the training set has format as follow:
 ```json
 [
     {